India court scraps Nestle noodle recall order, but demands tests

 Separately, the government earlier this week filed a lawsuit against Nestle’s Indian unit, seeking $99 million in damages on behalf of consumers, citing unfair trade practices and the sale of defective goods.
 That case is not related to the food safety scare.

-$1 = 0.9784 Swiss francs Additional reporting by Swati Bhat and Sumeet
+Additional reporting by Swati Bhat and Sumeet Chatterjee; Writing by Clara Ferreira Marques; Editing by Miral Fahmy